 • Commit to docenting for at least two years following graduation from the training program.

 • The ability to speak a language other than English is a plus.

 Training topics give docents information needed to conduct fun and successful tours through lectures, gallery activities, and practice tours.
-Topics include: Ontario and regional history; secrets to good docenting; an in-depth look at the museum’s two local history exhibits, Road Ways and Gem of the Foothills; and the outreach program Ontario History on the Go.
+Topics include: Ontario and regional history; secrets to good docenting; an in-depth look at the museum’s local history exhibit, Gem of the Foothills; and the outreach program Ontario History on the Go.
 Ongoing orientations give an overview of new exhibits and docents will have the opportunity to go on fieldtrips to local historical sites and museums.

 Request a Docent Led Tour of the Galleries

 - Email: [email protected]